Pri-hack/sig-demo/README.md

 # sig-demo
-This is a demo for the git and github account.
+This is a demo for the git and github account